Debby Herbenick, PhD, MPH

-She is a tenured professor at the Indiana University School of Public Health and director of the Center for Sexual Health Promotion.
+She is a Provost Professor at the Indiana University School of Public Health and director of the Center for Sexual Health Promotion.

 For more than 20 years, she has dedicated her efforts to understanding how people experience their bodies and sexual lives.

-Among her 190+ scientific publications, she has developed and validated measurement scales to assess genital self-image (which can be thought of as how people feel about their genitals), the quality of sexual experiences, and measures related to sexual pleasure.
+Among her 200+ peer-reviewed scientific publications, she has published on population-level sexual health issues (including Zika knowledge and adolescent/young adult sexuality education), college sexual health, and changing sexual behavior trends.
+Dr. Herbenick has also developed and validated measurement scales to assess genital self-image (which can be thought of as how people feel about their genitals and is relevant to people’s willingness to seek healthcare) as well as sexual pleasure.

 Dr. Herbenick’s research has examined:

 - the use of consumer sexual health and enhancement products (e.g., vibrators, condoms, lubricants, etc.)